hba777/Real-Estate-Website/README.md

 "LONA" is a modern web application designed for buying, selling, and renting properties.
 It features a responsive and user-friendly interface with advanced search capabilities, an interactive map integration, and secure user account management.

+> **Note:** The database is currently **no longer live** and cannot be accessed in the cloud.
+You will need to set up your own database instance for local or cloud deployment.

 ## Features

 - **Search and Filter Properties**: Users can search properties by criteria such as price, location, size, and property type (e.g., house, apartment, etc.).
 Advanced filters allow for a personalized search experience.